Frontend interview answer

 Predictability

-Template-driven vs Reactive forms
+Template-driven vs reactive forms

-Template-driven example (simple, but limited)
+Template-driven example

 HTML